Cambridge District Scout Archive

 These letters are between young men, with ages of about 18 – 40.
 They are all Scouts, Rovers, Old Scouts and leaders, and the Scouting attitudes and behaviours are strongly reflected in the entries.
 The correspondence echoes the social politeness of the era without being unduly formal.
 The letters are unusual in that they are not between people in one regiment or battle and are not to family with the tendency to reassure.
 They are experiences of friends placed where the military puts them, not boasting nor damning those doing their bit outside the services, or who are unfit or fall into illness, but mutually supportive of the struggles they were all experiencing.

 The letters were coordinated by W T Thurbon (Bill) and included Fred Feary, who having been severely injured in WW1 was not eligible for call up.
-Ken North, a peripheral figure largely working in the Equipment Store (Scout Shop), was included in the Narvik patrol.
+Ken North, connected with the 13th but now largely working in the Equipment Store (Scout Shop), was included in the Narvik patrol.
 Such support of members in the forces by a Group was strongly encouraged by the Scout Association.

 Separate letters were also passed between individuals.
 The flow of information clearly indicates these other lines of communication and specific reference to ‘owing letters’ is confirmation.